emircanerkul/augmented-reality/readme.md

 ## Demo

 You can try clicking right [here](https://emircanerkul.github.io/augmented-reality/).
 You need to give camera permission to the browser.
 Before using this demo you need some cards.
 Click [here](https://emircanerkul.github.io/augmented-reality/assets/data/cards.pdf) for downloading card file.
-After that, you need to print and cut four pieces and flip the left one for giving a command to the robot.
+After that, you need to print and cut four pieces and flip the left one for giving a command to the robot or just use two phones.
+One is for the standing robot and the other is for commanding the robot.

 ### Card Types
 - 4E: Robot will be on this card.
 (4E stands for my group short name)